 See below for important COVID-related travel advisories.

-The CDC announced changes to U.S. entry requirements for air passengers starting 8 Nov 2021.
-Specifics on the requirements can be found on the CDC website.
+The CDC announced changes to U.S. entry requirements for air passengers starting 6 Dec 2021.
+Guidelines can be found on their Amended Global Testing Order found HERE.

 On May 20, 2021, the U.S. Transportation Command directed the use of face coverings when traveling on aircraft or while at transportation hubs such as airports or AMC APOE terminals.
 Vaccination status does not exempt a passenger from wearing a mask.
 Passengers may temporarily remove their mask for eating or drinking, but they should reapply their mask as quickly as possible.
 Acceptable face coverings shall extend above the nose without interfering with eyewear, and below the chin to cover the mouth.
 Additionally, AMC passenger terminals are conducting two tiered screening to include temperature checks and medical screening.
 Click HERE to read more on CDC travel guidance.